 Aquatic organisms have preferred temperature ranges.
 These ranges can vary widely, and species with similar temperature tolerances are often associated with one another.
 Some organisms require relatively cold water to survive, particularly during spawning, egg/larval growth, and development.
-Consequently, elevated water temperatures can cause mortality as well as reduced reproduction and growth.
+Consequently, elevated water temperatures can cause mortality and reduced reproduction and growth.
 Conversely, water temperatures can be too low for optimal growth and survival of some species, particularly those found in the lower reaches of the Big Thompson River.

-In addition, temperature is of interest to water treatment operators because the temperature of the water influences the speed at which chemical reactions used to treat drinking water take place.
+In addition, temperature is of interest to water treatment operators because the temperature of the water influences the speed at which chemical reactions used to treat drinking water occur.
 Chemical reactions generally take longer to complete in colder water.

-Similar to precipitation, fall 2023 temperatures were very close to average values in the past five years throughout the watershed (Figure 3).
+Similar to precipitation, spring 2024 temperatures were close to and in some cases somewhat below average values from the past five years (Figure 3).